-1.Talk to the animals.
+Talk to the animals.
 Yes, even in the winter months, most zoos are still open.
 During the holiday season, check out a Zoolights display like that at the Columbus Zoo, but even on those cold January days, the indoor areas of the zoo can be a haven from the frigid air.
 The Tropics Trail at the Minnesota Zoo can almost make you forget about below-zero temperatures outside.

 Learn something.
 A field trip to a science museum can be both educational and fun.Try Chicago’s Museum of Science and Industry, Columbus’ COSI, or the Kirby Science Discovery Center in Sioux Falls, where you can easily spend an entire day playing and learning.
 Science Museum of Minnesota is also a great place to bring a family!

 Go skating.
-On nicer days, an outdoor rink seems to fit the season, but when it’s absolutely frigid, skating on an indoor rink like Minneapolis’ The Depot or Iowa City’s Coral Ridge Mall allows for enjoying the ice without getting too cold.
+On nicer days, an outdoor rink seems to fit the season, but when it’s absolutely frigid, skating on an indoor rink like Iowa City’s Coral Ridge Mall allows for enjoying the ice without getting too cold.
 In Minneapolis, there’s a Winterskate rink that’s free at Loring Park (seasonal; check hours in advance).